Keppel Bethell: Military career

+Bethell was the eldest son of Col. Edward Bethell DSO CMG and his wife Gertrude, the daughter of Major General Eustace Hill.
 Educated at Charterhouse School and the Royal Military Academy, Woolwich, Bethell was commissioned into the Royal Garrison Artillery on 24 December 1902.

 Seeing active service during the First World War, he became commanding officer of the 1st Battalion, the Northamptonshire Regiment on the Western Front in late 1915, commander of the 74th Brigade in late 1916 and General Officer Commanding 66th (2nd East Lancashire) Division in March 1918.
 Aged just 36, he was the youngest British divisional commander of the 20th century.

 After the war he became military attaché to Washington, D.C. in 1919, commander of 2nd Rhine Brigade in April 1924 and Brigadier on the general staff at Northern Command in India in April 1928.
-His last appointment was as General Officer Commanding Presidency and Assam District in India in December 1930 before retiring in December 1934.
+Promoted in June 1930 to substantive major general, his last appointment was as GOC Presidency and Assam District in India in December 1930 before retiring in December 1934.
 Following his retirement he was appointed a Knight Commander of the Order of the British Empire in the 1935 Birthday Honours.